 Miraculously, I recovered by spring 2015 and fostered a new outlook for intentional living.
 I knew I wanted to get a full-time job that paid well so that we could get out of debt faster.
 We also knew that if we were to become stricken with serious health conditions, we didn’t want to be responsible for the maintenance of a huge house.

 We started making radical changes to improve our health and to become debt free/financially independent.
 If we were going to salvage the unknown number of healthy years left, we needed to make drastic changes.
 Who knows how much time we truly have left to enjoy life?
 Questionable health has been the fuel of our FI fire.

 Which brings me to the 21-day yoga challenge from Yoga Journal.

 Last year, I had just started this 21-day yoga challenge when the scary, life-altering illness began, so I didn’t complete the challenge.
 Now, more than a year later, I feel well enough to be able to take it on again.
-If you’re interested in trying yoga, here’s a link to every video in the 3-week series.

 I am a little scared to get started, not that I think practicing yoga is going to make me sick or anything, but last year was traumatic in ways I can’t describe, so attempting to resume an exercise routine has me a little gun-shy.
 I continue to work on my fears about resuming a normal routine.